EnricoZanetti/Embedded-EmotionNN/README.md

 # Emotion Detection Using Neural Networks on Embedded Systems

+For detailed information on the implementation, refer to the `report/IoT_Project_Report.pdf` in the repository.

 ## Overview

 This repository contains the implementation of a project aimed at optimizing a neural network for real-time emotion detection using the OpenMV Cam H7 Plus, a resource-constrained edge device, and the Edge Impulse platform.